microsoftgraph/microsoft-graph-docs-contrib/concepts/permissions-reference.md

 | Description | - | Allows the app to create, read, update, and delete the signed-in user's tasks and task lists, including any shared with the user.
 | AdminConsentRequired | - | No

-![MSA][MSA] The *Tasks.ReadWrite* delegated permission is available for consent in personal Microsoft accounts.
+![MSA][personal Microsoft accounts] The *Tasks.ReadWrite* delegated permission is available for consent in personal Microsoft accounts.

 ---